jamesma100/jamesma100.github.io/_posts/2024-01-20-humans-ais-and-the-last-week-on-earth.md

 "His children are dead."
 George looked even more confused.

 Matt thought for a moment.
 "It protects his spirit, then," he concluded.
 "Yes.
-The law benefits artists that are alive, and the spirits of those who are deceased."
+The law benefits artists that are alive and the spirits of those who are deceased."
 He nodded to himself, satisfied with his answer, as he adjusted his tie.

 ---